hussainshaikh12/mail/README.md

 I am using this section to outline areas that I want to continue focusing on in future for this project.

 **Tasks To Do**
-- [ ] Loading Spinners
+- [X] Loading Spinners
 - [ ] ML model to detect spam mails
 - [ ] Pagination + Infinite Scroll
 - [ ] Code Refactoring

 ### Achievements
-- My teacher and CSS Expert kevin powell by whom i learned responsive design praised my the design of my gmail clone and he loved it.
+- My teacher and CSS Expert kevin powell by whom I learned responsive design reviewed the design of my gmail clone and he loved it.
 - [Link to the video](https://youtu.be/3FU-pY5BzKs)

 ### Useful resources